Overview

 Any individual associated with a Company, as either a Manager or Contributor, can access the ‘Change Orders’ tab - here, they are able to access each change in the project, independent of the ‘Status’.

-The headers in this tab provide a high-level overview on the nature, order, subject, and status of the Change Orders across the project.
+The headers in this tab provide a high-level overview on the #, Name, Status, Due Date, Total cost, and Assignee of the Change Orders across the project.
 More specifically, these headers are defined below:

 - #: The 'Company Code' is assigned by the company the change order is being requested from and added when the change order moves from Draft to the Requested or Pending approval statuses.